The Complete Buyer's Guide to Small Modular Reactors

 Which SMR companies are the best investment opportunities?

 smrintel.com does not provide investment advice.
 However, publicly traded SMR-exposed companies span several risk profiles: Oklo (OKLO, ~$12.9B market cap) and NuScale (SMR, ~$5.3B) are pure-play SMR developers with high growth potential but pre-revenue risk.
 Centrus Energy (LEU, ~$3B) benefits from HALEU monopoly position.
 GE Vernova (GEV, ~$90B) and Constellation Energy (CEG, ~$80B+) offer nuclear exposure with diversified revenue.
 Cameco (CCJ, ~$25B+) provides uranium supply-chain exposure.
+X-energy filed its S-1 for a Nasdaq IPO (ticker XE, targeting $300M) in March 2026.
 Holtec's pending IPO at $10B+ valuation will add another major name.
 For detailed analysis, see our stock watchlist at smrintel.com/stocks.